Investigating the amplitude and rotation of the phase spiral in the Milky Way outer disc: Discussion

-\cite{frankel_vertical_2022} conduct a similar investigation of the amplitude of the phase spiral pattern as a function of angular momentum in the range $1250 < L_Z/$\,kpc\,km\,s$^{-1} < 2300$.
-Their sample consists of stars within a 0.5\,kpc cylinder centred on the Sun meaning that the stars included in this volume with high angular momentum ($> 2000$\,kpc\,km\,s$^{-1}$) are all going to be on relatively dynamically hot orbits.
+The investigation of the amplitude of the phase spiral pattern as a function of angular momentum in the range $1250 < L_Z/$\,kpc\,km\,s$^{-1} < 2300$ conducted by \cite{frankel_vertical_2023} is similar to ours but there are some key differences.
+Their sample consists of stars within a 0.5\,kpc cylinder centred on the Sun meaning that the stars included in this volume with high angular momentum ($>2000$\,kpc\,km\,s$^{-1}$) are all going to be on relatively dynamically hot orbits.
 Our sample contains stars whose position and guiding centre are further out, meaning that when considering the high angular momentum case, the stars are on dynamically cooler orbits.
-They show a general increase in amplitude with angular momentum, with the highest peak at $L_Z \approx 2350 $\,kpc\,km\,s$^{-1}$, (see their Fig. 6 for details).
+They show a general increase in amplitude with angular momentum, with the highest peak at $L_Z \approx 2350 $\,kpc\,km\,s$^{-1}$, (see their Fig.~8 for details).
 The bins containing stars with high angular momentum in their sample hold few stars leading to a relatively large scatter in the results.
 Our results also extend to higher angular momentum meaning that, in Fig.~\ref{fig:phase_spiral_and_alpha_LZ}, we can see the dip in amplitude at $L_Z \approx 2500 $ kpc\,km\,s$^{-1}$.

 The questions posed in \cite{bland-hawthorn_galah_2019} are still relevant.
 How are different populations of stars affected by whatever mechanism caused the phase spiral?
 How is the gas affected?
 Were the stars in the phase spiral formed in it or were they swept up into it after they had already formed?
 These questions are mostly outside the scope of this paper but could bring significant insights into the dynamic processes that shape our galaxy.